pchaganti/gx-tool-kami/README.md

 * [ ] System prompt guidelines with single file project templates

 ## Limitations
 - This is a customisable sharp tool for now.
-Guardrails will only be implemeted over time.
+Guardrails will only be implemented over time.